 5 imported COVID-19 cases reported in Shanghai

-The first patient is a Chinese studying in the United Kingdom who arrived at the Shanghai Pudong International Airport on December 5.
+The first patient is a Chinese studying in Germany who arrived at the Shanghai Pudong International Airport on December 6.

-The second patient is a Chinese visiting relatives in France who arrived at the Shanghai airport on December 7.
+The second patient is a Chinese working in Spain who arrived at the Shanghai airport on December 8.

-The third patient is a Chinese studying in Switzerland who arrived at the Shanghai airport on December 7.
+The third patient is a Czech who arrived at the Shanghai airport on December 8.

-The fourth patient is a Chinese studying in the UK who arrived at the Shanghai Pudong International Airport on December 7.
+The fourth patient is a Chinese working in Russia who arrived at the Shanghai airport on November 27.

-The fifth patient is a Chinese living in Spain who arrived at the Shanghai airport on December 8.
+The fifth patient is a Chinese studying in the United Kingdom who arrived at the Shanghai airport on December 9.

 Three imported suspected cases are undergoing test.